joshuabowers/search_magic/README.markdown

 ## Global Configuration

 For the most part, configuration options are local to the documents and fields they are defined within.
 However, there are a few global options which are used across models, which can be altered through global configuration.
-These options (okay, for right now, "option", as there is only one) can be accessed through SearchMagic's **config** hash:
+These options can be accessed through SearchMagic's **config** hash:

 ```ruby
 SearchMagic.config # for global options!